demisto/content/Packs/DomainTools/README.md

 - Profile domains and receive reputation scores.
 - Find domains based off IP, Name Server, or whois using the `reverseIP`, `reverseNS`, and `reverseWhois` commands.
 - See whois data including parsed whois and whois history.

+This app requires a DomainTools Enterprise Research API subscription.
+Please contact sales@domaintools.com for a trial.